zorael/dialect/README.md

 }
 ```

-The output will by default also be saved to a `unittest.log` file in the current directory.
-See the `--help` listing for more details, passed through `dub` with `dub run :assertgen -- --help`.
+The output will by default also be saved to an `assertgen.log` file in the current directory.

+See the `--help` listing for more flags, passed through `dub` with `dub run :assertgen -- --help`.

 ### Caveats